-In an effort to deliver safe, healthy products that align with the companies’ core competencies, the management team at Good Food, Inc. has recently made the decision to discontinue the Mrs. Schlorer’s Mayonnaise product line.
+In an effort to deliver safe, healthy products that align with the companies’ core competencies, the management team at Golden Barrel has made the decision to discontinue the Mrs. Schlorer’s Mayonnaise product line.
 We would like to thank you for your patronage and apologize for the inconvenience.

 Bring Home the Taste of Tradition

 For years, Philadelphia’s taste buds delighted in Mrs. Schlorer’s Mayonnaise – the first commercial mayonnaise and a Philadelphia tradition since 1907.
 Wholesome ingredients perfectly blended add wonderful flavor and creamy texture to sandwiches, salads and other favorite family recipes.
 Mrs. Schlorer’s product line grew from there to include many other tasty condiments and other sandwich stables.

-Over 100 years later, Good Food, Inc. is carrying on the Philadelphia tradition by offering Mrs. Schlorer’s Turkey Golden Table Syrup and Mrs. Schlorer’s Ham Glaze.
+Over 100 years later, Golden Barrel is carrying on the Philadelphia tradition by offering Mrs. Schlorer’s Turkey Golden Table Syrup and Mrs. Schlorer’s Ham Glaze.
 Buy online through one of our distributors or call 1-800-327-4406 to place an order.

 Turn your holiday meal into a memorable dining experience with the taste sensations of Mrs. Schlorer’s Turkey Golden Table Syrup and Mrs. Schlorer’s Ham Glaze.
 One taste and your Thanksgiving and Easter feasts will never be the same!